 3) Upon termination of a special rate, the customer card may be returned to Co-bikes at 11-15 Dixs Field, Exeter, EX1 1QA.

-1) These terms and conditions and your use of the Co-bikes services are governed by and construed in accordance with the laws of England and Wales.
+1) These terms and conditions and the use of the Co-bikes services are governed by and construed in accordance with the laws of England and Wales.

 2) Verbal agreements are not valid or legally binding.